 - 11. Necessary services, including police and fire protection, recreation, utilities, open space and transportation system, are or will be available to serve the proposed subdivision; All necessary public services will be available to serve the proposed subdivision.
 Commitment letters for fire, electric, and gas have been provided with this submittal.
 All of the proposed lots will be on well water and septic tanks.
 The site will be served via an underground 33,0000-gallon tank for Fire Protection in coordination with the fire district as no municipal water will be provided.
 More detailed information regarding the necessary services provided for this development has been further illustrated in this LOI. - 12.
 The subdivision provides evidence to show that the proposed methods for fire protection comply with Chapter 6 of this Code; The proposed subdivision complies with the fire protection standards of Chapter 6 or items outlined in the Fire Commitment Letter dated 04-10-2023 including water supply, roads, and access.
 The site will be served via an underground 33,0000-gallon tank as no municipal water will be provided.
 All the proposed lots will be on well water and septic tanks.
 A wildlife fire hazard mitigation plan was provided, and recommendations are followed such as thinning of gambel oak understory that presents a ladder fuel risk and regularly mowing grasses to keep them short.
 In addition, a fire protection district commitment letter to serve this development has been provided. - 13.
 The proposed subdivision meets other applicable sections of Chapter 6 and 8 of this Code.
-The proposed subdivision meets other applicable design standards of Chapter 6 and 8 of this Code.
-Two deviations and two waivers, as listed above in more detail, are being requested along with a deferral of water sufficiency findings until final plat and included with this submittal.
+The proposed subdivision meets other applicable design standards of Chapter 6 and 8 of this Code Four waivers are being requested along with a deferral of water sufficiency and include that this submittal.